ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Menu

+- Close button updated:
   - `close` twig parameter now expect an ECL Button structure, instead of a string
-- Icon for the close button is now different between EC and EU: `close` for EC, `close-filled` for EU.
-Icon size is also different (`m` for EC, `s` for EU)
+  - Icon is now different between EC and EU: `close` for EC, `close-filled` for EU.
+  - Icon size is different (`m` for EC, `s` for EU).
+This has to be passed as data.
-- Close button label is hidden on EC
+  - Button label is hidden on EC
+- Toggle link updated (mobile):
+  - New twig parameter `toggle` added.
+It expects an ECL Link structure
+  - Twig parameter `menu_link` removed, as it is now part of this structure
+  - Icon size is different (`m` for EC, `s` for EU).
+This has to be passed as data.
 - `back` twig paramter has been renamed to `back_label`, to avoid confusion
 - New link added on mobile to improve navigation: `see all`.
 Corresponding twig parameter is `see_all_label`
 - Menu link are now using the Link twig template directly, with `standalone` variant